12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 14:00

 Check in to London hotel, relaxStay somewhere central — Paddington (Heathrow Express link), South Kensington, or Covent Garden.
-Drop bags, decompress after two weeks on the road.
+Drop bags, decompress after Copenhagen → Stockholm → Dublin.

 Hotel